 When you are reflective and can own the traits or behaviours you see in others equally – you are able to obtain your authentic and essential self.

 This reflective state is where you are most objective and inspired, where you tend to live congruently by your highest values, and when you are the most spontaneously active.
 It’s also when you are most integrated embracing both your ‘hero’ and ‘villain’ sides and not trying to deny any of them because you have recognized there is nothing missing within you and nothing to get rid of.
-You don’t need to get rid of one half of yourself to love yourself.
+You don’t need to get rid of one half of yourself to love your authentic self.

 When you see someone displaying or demonstrating traits, actions, or inactions that you despise or resent, it is wise to introspect, self-reflect and identify where you have displayed or demonstrated those same traits, actions or inactions to the same degree.

 Ask yourself what was the upsides, the benefits or the advantages of their behaviour.
 In doing so, you will help bring your mind into balance, and see both sides of each event.

 All events are neutral until somebody judges them with a skewed, subjective bias.
 It is wise to ask questions to equilibrate, liberate and balance your mind because you can’t have a balanced physiology without a balanced psychology.

 Your actions are a by-product of your perceptions.
 When you balance your perceptions, you are likely to have more moderate actions.
 If not, you might find yourself with extreme volatilities and perturbations in your perceptions and actions.

 So, the moment you own the traits, actions, or inactions and neutralize them, and go to the moments where and when you have also displayed or demonstrated them, and then find the upsides or downsides of each of them and balanced them all out, you will in turn dissolve your inauthentic personas called pride and shame.